 After you hit Make It for a Print the Cut project you will see a preview screen that looks like this.
 This is where the bleed on/off option is.
 I circled it out in blue in the image below.

 Print then Cut Tags with Text

-I saved the best Cricut Print Cut troubleshooting tip for last.
+I saved the best Cricut Print then Cut troubleshooting tip for last.
 This is the thing that I see the MOST people struggling with when it comes to using their Cricut for Print then Cut projects.
 Typically I see this when someone is trying to make a product care tags.
 They print out a design and the words in the design look thick or bold.
 They get all worried that they did something wrong, and post a picture like the one below to a Cricut Facebook group asking how to fix this.